VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/operations/Joining VNAO/10 Prerequisites Soft- and Hardware/_index.md

 OMM can connect to online mod repositories, where all the required mods are stored and updated in case newer versions are released.
 VNAO hosts a mod repository for its members, so you'll be given access once you've decided to join.

+## Other Software, not mandatory

+### OpenKneeboard

+Although DCS itself has a built-in kneeboard that you can use, [OpenKneeboard](https://openkneeboard.com/) gives you some more functionality that is not (yet) available in the built-in kneeboard.
+Especially for VR users it is said to have advantages.

+### Voice Attack

+[Voice Attack](https://voiceattack.com/) lets you control almost anything in DCS with your voice.
+Tired of pressing buttons?
+Give it a try...